 The care and presentation of the body are among our most important functions as Funeral Directors.
 Kieran Bros. uses fully qualified embalmers to achieve the highest possible standard of presentation.
 The presentation of the deceased is recognized as a very important part of the grieving process and for the best results, we recommend the combination of the following techniques.

-Embalming is carried on your loved one for three reasons, which are:
+Embalming is carried out for three reasons, which are:

 Benefits of Embalming

 Embalming preserves the body from the time the Deceased comes in to the care of the Funeral Director until the time of the committal by delaying the onset of the natural processes that take place when a person dies.

 An embalmer will work to ensure that your loved one is presented in a peaceful and natural way

 Embalming can restore a more natural appearance giving the Deceased a peaceful repose.
 It may also remove some, if not all of the obvious signs of illness or trauma suffered, which may be of great comfort to those grieving.

 If possible, it is recommended that the Funeral Director is given a recent photograph of the Deceased which can be of use for presentation purposes.
 For dressing, and because of possible changes to the condition of the Deceased, a long sleeved item of clothing would be preferable with a high neckline and/or scarf to complete the presentation.